GaganDeepAlusuri/Snack-Chain-MultiLevel-Analysis/README.md

 To use this project, follow the installation instructions and run the R script.
 You can explore the analysis, findings, and insights related to the snack chain retail business.

-## Contributing

-If you want to contribute to this project, please fork the repository, make your changes, and submit a pull request.
-Contributions, suggestions, and bug reports are welcome.

-## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-We would like to thank [List any contributors or resources here] for their contributions and support in this project.